 Much of my art practice involves developing social technologies that I can travel with and share with many different kinds of people.
 So far, these practices include debt visualizations, alternative credit reports, and feminist economics yoga.
 Each practice or technology I develop comes in response to a situation where life (sometimes mine, sometimes people around me) is being restricted in some way by actual or tacit rules that value money or bureaucratic power over people’s well being.
-I tend to develop and use these social techniques to reveal to other financially or otherwise vulnerable people that there is a soft place in the hardest systems, or some community based workaround to maintain life despite seemingly impossible circumstances.
+I tend to develop and use these social techniques to reveal to other vulnerable people that there is a soft place in the hardest systems, or some community based workaround to maintain life despite seemingly impossible circumstances.
 Each process is ongoing and develops over years of trial and error.

-Ideally, each project produces a surprising and irrationally useful effect for the participant or institution.
+Each project produces a surprising and irrationally useful effect for the participant or institution.
 At the same time, each of the technologies also help me accumulate research– I learn more about the economic and social conditions people are living with and I learn how to improve the technique I am trying out.

 On this page you will see projects that are also described on the projects page, but here they are framed as social technologies, and you’ll get to see a bigger picture of each one.